Craft beer is a growing field.

 The heart of your business is the beer you brew.
 So, it's vital to give your actual brewing set-up the utmost attention and thought.

-The facility you choose to brew in and the equipment you put there will determine your brewing capacity for the next several years at the very least.
+The facility you choose to brew in and the equipment you put there will determine your brewing capacity for the next several years, at the very least.
 And, upgrading or purchasing a new system is complex and expensive.
-So it’s best to get your brewing set-up right from the get-go.
+So it’s best to get your brewing set-up right from the get-go and pick a great physical location for your business.

 So, let’s take a deeper look.